Changes/updates entered Aug. 27, 2015

 1. All players should wear the designated uniform as set forth by the Hernando Desoto Baseball League.

 2. The uniform is to include the jersey designated by the League as the official jersey for their team.
-The uniform should include gray baseball pants (i.e., candy stripe, paisley, hearts or any designer pants that are pajama bottom in nature are not allowed).
-White baseball pants are allowed, but not preferred.
+The uniform should include gray or white baseball pants (i.e., candy stripe, paisley, hearts or any designer pants that are pajama bottom in nature are not allowed).

 3. When a team wears a vest style of jersey, pitchers are allowed to wear white or gray under-sleeves as long as the team is wearing all white/gray under-sleeves.
 However, pitchers white/gray sleeves may not extend below the elbow.
 Pitchers are allowed to wear medical sleeves that extend below the elbow.
 However, they may not be white and/or gray.